Dufran/Dufran/README.md

 #### Description

 Vdh-fulfillment is a portal for clients of logistic company.
 It allows clients to streamline common operations.
 With vdh-fulfillment clients can effortlessly track incoming and outgoing orders, access detailed order information, and receive real-time notifications from the internal ERP system.
 Plus, our user-friendly interface includes a range of convenient features such as customizable reports and seamless integration with external API (https://frends.com/).
-We created a dedicated authorizatiÏon service that enables Single Sign-On (SSO) across all existing portals.
+We created a dedicated authorization service that enables Single Sign-On (SSO) across all existing portals.
 So the clients can enjoy a seamless and uninterrupted login experience across all 3 existing portals

 #### Goals